Skip to content

 Around 3.4M city residents (Madrid annual population census 2025)

+Study abroad in Madrid works best when you balance university fit, housing and daily routine, not just the postcard version of the city.
 Spain's biggest exchange hub: strong universities, late-night social life, fast domestic travel, and a housing market that rewards students who start early.
+Check neighbourhoods and campus routes before falling for the centre.

 Who loves this city?